Actual cost-per-click (CPC)

 How this works

-We combine your Quality Score, the max.
-CPC bid, and the expected impact of extensions and other ad formats to determine Ad Rank.
-When estimating the expected impact of extensions and ad formats, we consider factors such as the relevance, click-through rates and the prominence of the extensions or formats on the search results page.
+We combine the components of Quality Score (expected click-through rate, ad relevance, and landing page experience), the max.
+CPC bid, and the expected impact of extensions and other ad formats to determine Ad Rank .
+When estimating the expected impact of extensions and ad formats, we consider such factors as the relevance, expected click-through rates, and the prominence of the extensions or formats on the search results page.
 Each advertiser’s Ad Rank is then used to determine where the ad appears and what types of extensions and other ad formats will show with the ad (or whether the ad or ad format will appear at all).